lonerapier/lonerapier.github.io/docs/hosting.md

 > Some Quartz features (like [[RSS Feed]] and sitemap generation) require `baseUrl` to be configured properly in your [[configuration]] to work properly.
 Make sure you set this before deploying!

 > [!tip] Keeping plugins in sync
 > All hosting examples below use `npx quartz plugin install` to install plugins from the lockfile.
-If contributors may add plugins to `quartz.config.yaml` without updating the lockfile, add `npx quartz plugin install --from-config` after `restore` in your build command to install any missing plugins.
-See [[cli/plugin#resolve|plugin resolve]] for details.
+If contributors may add plugins to `quartz.config.yaml` without updating the lockfile, add `npx quartz plugin install --from-config` after `install` in your build command to install any missing plugins.
+See [[cli/plugin#install|plugin install]] for details.

 ## Cloudflare Pages